-Note that passively detecting the TCP variant is a challenging task, which led to a two-step approach, where the TCP variant prediction of a deep learning-based tool is used as input to another machine learning method in the next step.
-However, by integrating the two machine learning approaches better, there should be potential for increasing the performance even further and get even closer to the idealistic results of using an Oracle.
+Note that passively detecting the underlying TCP variant is fundamentally a challenging task, which led to a two-step approach in our paper, where the TCP variant prediction of a deep learning-based tool is used as input to another machine learning method in the next step.
+However, by integrating the two machine learning approaches better, there should be potential for increasing the passive OS classification performance even further and get even closer to the idealistic results of using an Oracle-given TCP variant.
 Exploring such optimizations is also left for future work.
 It is known that TCP clock drift improves OS fingerprinting and hence measuring differences in the timing of how the IP stack works may allow us to predict the underlying OS with greater assurance in terms of accuracy.
 We, therefore, argue for using other TCP options like timestamps and queueing delay characteristics as an input feature vector for passive OSes fingerprinting model as another interesting direction.

-Finally, in addition to the difficulties of establishing ground truth (e.g., the TCP variant) at a larger scale on a dynamic network addressed in Section III, there is a lot of other work to be done as an extension of our work presented here.
-For example, addressing answers to valid questions like: What happens if an end-user (client) changes default parameters that are the basis of OS fingerprinting? is one possibility for our future work.
-We expect that end-users don't change parameters often, while servers may do so if it helps improve performance.
-We believe this would make OS fingerprinting potentially hard.
+Finally, in addition to the difficulties of establishing ground truth (e.g., the underlying TCP variant) at a larger scale on a dynamic network addressed in Section III, there is a lot of other work to be done as an extension of our work presented here.
+As a future work, since our proposed method relies on passively identifying the underlying TCP variant accurately, we aim to study the vulnerability of our method to adversarial changes in the behavior of the underlying TCP flavor which usually requires a lot of user expertise.